ehmiiz/ehmiizblog/content/blog/PS_ResourceGet.md

 I start with editing my very simple publishing script.
 Since I don't know if the github-hosted runner will have PSResourceGet installed yet, I need to validate that the cmdlet is present before calling it.
 If it's not, I'm simply installing it using PowerShellGet v2.

+This should do it!

 {{< figure
   src="/pics/publish-psresource_0.png"
 >}}

-This should do it!

 {{< figure
   src="/pics/publish-psresource_1.1.png"
 >}}

 Hmm, seems like I messed something up.
 The Github-hosted runner can't find Publish-PSResource so, it's trying to install PSResourceGet using `Install-Module`.
-However I miss-spelled the module name.
-It should be `Microsoft.PowerShell.PSResourceGet`, let's fix that and re-run it my workflow.
+However I miss-spelled the module name if you look closely at line 7.
+It should be `Microsoft.PowerShell.PSResourceGet`, let's fix that and re-run my workflow.

 {{< figure
   src="/pics/publish-psresource_1.png"